gwsmedia/YASCL/README.md

 default: `400`
 A number in miliseconds determining how long for one of the carousel items to make one full movement.

+**delay**
+default: `5000`
+A number in miliseconds determining how long the carousel will stay on an item before progressing.

 **easing**
 default: `linear`
 The easing method of the animation.
 Can be `swing` or `linear`.